rails-girls-summer-of-code/summer-of-code/conferences.md

 volunteering teams and then everyone else.

 Please note that all of the flights are meant to be *not* intercontinental.
-E.g. if the conference is in US, then flights can be covered as long as you're based in US, too.
+E.g. if the conference is in US, then flights can be covered if you're based in US, too.

 #### Europe and Israel